John Swinney: Covid Recovery Secretary: 2021–2023

 Following the 2021 Scottish Parliament election, Scottish Labour urged Sturgeon to replace Swinney as Cabinet Secretary for Education, citing what it called "a litany of failures", in the "hope a new minister can stop the rot."
-On 18 May, Sturgeon announced Swinney would continue as Deputy First Minister but would be reshuffled to the new cabinet role as Cabinet Secretary for Covid Recovery.
+On 18 May, Sturgeon retained Swinney as Deputy First Minister but reshuffled him to the new cabinet role as Cabinet Secretary for Covid Recovery.
 Swinney also served as Acting Cabinet Secretary for Finance and the Economy from July 2022, whilst Kate Forbes was on maternity leave.

-Following Sturgeon's resignation in February 2023, Swinney announced on 2 March 2023 that he was standing down from his position as Deputy First Minister.
+Following Sturgeon's resignation in February 2023, Swinney stood down from his position as Deputy First Minister on 2 March 2023.
 He stated that it had been an "honour to serve Scotland".
 In March 2023, Swinney moved to the SNP's backbenches and served as a member of the Scottish Parliament's Justice Committee.
 He spent the duration of Humza Yousaf's premiership on the backbenches.